- School Counselor

 Hello Winfield families!

-Just a little bit about me: I live with my husband, Matt, and our two children, Luke (14) and Lilly (7) in Dyer.
-We spend our weekends at Cross Country meets, playing at the park, and simply relaxing.
+Just a little bit about me: My family and I spend our weekends dining at new restaurants, playing at the park, and simply relaxing.
 I obtained both my Bachelor's and Master's degrees in English from Valparaiso University, where I was previously employed as a professor of Freshmen Writing and Composition.
 My love for writing is why I initially became a teacher, but I found the connections with students to be even more rewarding.
-This is why I am so excited to begin my third year making strong connections with your children, and also, teaching them to continue making good choices.
+This is why I am so excited to continue making strong connections with your children, and also, teaching them to continue making good choices.
 Here's to a fun-filled year!

 Please reach out to me for anything you may need: email@example.com.